cyber-boost/helix/legal/pp.md

 ## Article XIV - General Provisions

 ### 14.01 Entire Agreement
-This Policy, together with the Symor Software License Agreement, constitutes the entire agreement between the parties with respect to the subject matter herein and supersedes all prior or contemporaneous agreements, understandings, or discussions, whether oral or written.
+This Policy, together with the Helix Software License Agreement, constitutes the entire agreement between the parties with respect to the subject matter herein and supersedes all prior or contemporaneous agreements, understandings, or discussions, whether oral or written.

 ### 14.02 Amendment
 This Policy may only be amended by a written instrument signed by an authorized representative of Licensor.
 Licensor reserves the right to modify this Policy for future versions of the Software.